According to the Forrester Best Practices: Mitigating Insider Threat Report “All data theft is an inside job – and it will cost your business”.

 Once you’re aware of common motivations for malicious insiders, it’s important to recognise the behaviours that imply the malicious insiders are ready to take action (if they haven’t already).

 Forrester outlined eight examples of behaviour that could indicate malicious insiders are at work.
 These include:

 - Unusual overseas travel

-Some of these behaviors may seem obvious, like leaving the company, financial distress or unexplained gain, or working odd hours, but others require a bit more thought or analysis.
+Some of these behaviours may seem obvious, like leaving the company, financial distress or unexplained gain, or working odd hours, but others require a bit more thought or analysis.

-This is why having an ITM program — and technology that can spot suspicious user behavior early — plays such a vital role in ensuring a malicious insider can be stopped before damage can be done.
+This is why having an ITM programme — and technology that can spot suspicious user behaviour early — plays such a vital role in ensuring a malicious insider can be stopped before damage can be done.

-Partnering with a company like Proofpoint to implement an ITM program driven by people-centric security solutions can elevate your awareness to detect and prevent potential malicious activity before it gets out of control.
-By not only monitoring data movement but also understanding the context around that data usage, you gain greater insight into user behavior and greater control over your data, enabling you to keep the organization safe from the ramifications of a malicious insider threat before it becomes a cost to your business.
+Partnering with a company like Proofpoint to implement an ITM programme driven by people-centric security solutions can elevate your awareness to detect and prevent potential malicious activity before it gets out of control.
+By not only monitoring data movement but also understanding the context around that data usage, you gain greater insight into user behaviour and greater control over your data, enabling you to keep the organisation safe from the ramifications of a malicious insider threat before it becomes a cost to your business.

 To learn more, download the Forrester “Best Practices: Mitigating Insider Threat” report now.